-Darth Vader: Lightsaber Info & Lore
+Darth Vader: Lightsaber Color & Lore

 Darth Vader lightsaber